appgate/sdp-user-claim-scripts/Appgate_IDP/README.md

 ## Pre-requisite
 - Correctly configured LDAP IDP in Appgate
 - Matching claim between IDP user signs in with and the users 'username' in the LDAP IDP
-- Valid certificate on the Admin Portal or the CA cert added to Trusted Certificates
+- Valid certificate on the Admin Portal or have the Appgate Self-signed CA cert added to [Trusted Certificates](https://sdphelp.appgate.com/adminguide/trusted-certificate-configure.html)

 ## Configuration:
 - Setup an API user on your collective (local user account with an admin-role that only allows it to query the LDAP IDP for attributes)